dome9/cloud-supervisor2/README.md

 See [this section](#in-dome9-1) for sample screenshots of the setup

 ### Create a bundle that you want to use for auto remediation.
-It's recommended but not required to break remediation actions into their own bundles.
+It's recommended but not required to break remediation bots into their own bundles.
 There is a sample bundle (sample_bundle.json) that can be used as a starting point.
 The rule in the sample bundle will remove rules from the default security group if the SG is empty.

 ### For all rules that you want to add remediation to, add the remediation tag to the "Compliance Section" of the rule.

-All available remediation actions are in the actions folder.
+All available remediation bots are in the bots folder.

-#### Tag Syntax: AUTO: <action_name> <params>
+#### Tag Syntax: AUTO: <bot_name> <params>
     Ex: AUTO: ec2_stop_instance

 ### Test this compliance bundle.